In the Cloud

 Configure a connection

-It is recommended that connections to the Clover device use the builder for a paired or cloud configuration.
+Clover recommends that connections to the Clover device use the builder for a paired or cloud configuration.
 The builders reduce the amount of code needed to connect to the device.
-If wanted, the constructor can be used directly.
+You can use the constructor directly.

 📘